BlockchainCommons/Learning-FROST-from-the-Command-Line/02_3_Creating_FROST_Signature.md

 FROST signing usually requires a coordinator.
 In the case of the ZF FROST Tools, that's the `coordinator` app.
 It also needs a way for the group members to connect with the `coordinator`.
-In the ZF FROST Tools, that's done with the `participant` binary.
+In the ZF FROST Tools, that's done with the `participant` app.
 Both should have been installed when you ran the `cargo install`, as they're part of the `frost-client` package.

-The `coordinator` binary may be run with the following flags as options:
+The `coordinator` app may be run with the following flags as options:

 | Flag | Description | Default | Options |
 | ----- | --------- | --------- | --- |